Chart Color Schemes

 South Wentworthville displays a diverse mix of dwelling types, with ownership patterns similar to the broader region

-South Wentworthville's dwelling structure, as per the latest Census, consisted of 61.8% houses and 38.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's figures of 62.1% houses and 37.8% other dwellings.
-Home ownership in South Wentworthville was at 26.5%, aligning with Sydney metro's level.
-The remaining dwellings were either mortgaged (36.1%) or rented (37.4%).
-The median monthly mortgage repayment in the area was $2,328, exceeding Sydney metro's average of $2,167.
-The median weekly rent figure was recorded at $460, compared to Sydney metro's $400.
-Nationally, South Wentworthville's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+South Wentworthville's dwellings, as per the latest Census, comprised 61.8% houses and 38.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's 62.1% houses and 37.8% other dwellings.
+Home ownership in South Wentworthville was at 26.5%, similar to Sydney metro, with the rest being mortgaged (36.1%) or rented (37.4%).
+The median monthly mortgage repayment was $2,328, above Sydney metro's average of $2,167.
+Median weekly rent in South Wentworthville was $460, higher than Sydney metro's $400.
+Nationally, South Wentworthville's mortgage repayments were significantly higher at $2,328 compared to the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing